 Even if your site or app doesn’t crash, most systems need some time to stabilize after a large spike in traffic.
 If you suddenly decrease load and discover there are still errors, response times remain high, or worse, the system never recovers, the spike test has revealed a major issue.

-What is spike testing & why does it matter summary: Spike tests flood your system with sudden, extreme increases and decreases in load a test environment to see how your system performs and show you how to prevent crashes, slowdowns, and errors during high-traffic events.
+Spike test meaning & why it matters summary: Spike tests flood your system with sudden, extreme increases and decreases in load a test environment to see how your system performs and show you how to prevent crashes, slowdowns, and errors during high-traffic events.
 Spike testing is important for protecting your site against surges in usage, which is the 2nd most common cause of website crashes.

 Spike testing is a type of performance testing.
 Performance testing is the umbrella term for all non-functional tests on the performance of applications.
 These are tests that look at speed, scalability, and reliability.